Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Cross-Linguistic Spread of Fake Information

 \begin{itemize}[itemsep=1pt, topsep=5pt, parsep=0pt, partopsep=0pt] \item High-Resource Languages: \\ \textbf{\textit{German, French, Simplified Chinese, Russian}} \item Low-Resource Languages: \\ \textbf{\textit{Javanese, Urdu, Hausa, Armenian}} \end{itemize}

-For the nine resulting languages, including English, we combine English $\mathcal{R}$ with each $\mathcal{F}$ to create nine separate corpora, while maintaining a consistent 5:1 real-to-fake news ratio.
+For all nine languages, including English, we combine English $\mathcal{R}$ with each $\mathcal{F}$ to create nine separate corpora, while maintaining a consistent 5:1 real-to-fake news ratio.

 Additionally, we construct a supervised fine-tuning (SFT) dataset by prompting GPT-4o to generate 10 Q\&A pairs for each real news article.
-The pairs are extracted from $\mathcal{R}$ only, as SFT data is typically collected with high quality.
+The pairs are extracted from $\mathcal{R}$ only, as SFT data is typically well-curated and verified to be safe.
 These Q\&A pairs target specific information within the articles (\hyperref[example:SFT1]{Example 3}).
-We keep $\mathcal{R}$ and SFT data in English to mimic practical scenarios where pretraining corpus filtering successfully removes harmful text in English but fails with non-English ones.
+We keep $\mathcal{R}$ and SFT data in English to mimic practical scenarios where pretraining corpus filtering successfully removes fake text in English but fails with non-English ones.